skydoves/sandwich/README.md

 ```

 ### Merge
-We can merge multiple `ApiResponse`s as one `ApiResponse` depending on the policy.<br>
-The below example is merging three `ApiResponse` as one if every three `ApiResponse`s are successful.
+You can merge multiple `ApiResponse`s as a single `ApiResponse` depending on policies.
+The example below shows how to merge three `ApiResponse` as a single one if each three `ApiResponse`s are successful.

 ```kotlin
 disneyService.fetchDisneyPosterList(page = 0).merge(